great-expectations/great_expectations/docs/docusaurus/docs/terms/execution_engine.md

 ## Use cases

 An Execution Engine is defined in the configuration of a Datasource.
 After this, you will not need to directly interact with an Execution Engine.
-Instead, it will be employed under the hood by the Datasoruce it is configured for.
+Instead, it will be employed under the hood by the Datasource it is configured for.

 If a <TechnicalTag relative="../" tag="profiler" text="Profiler" /> is used to create Expectations, or if you use the [interactive workflow for creating Expectations](../guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md), an Execution Engine will be involved as part of the Datasource used to provide data from a source data system for introspection.